 Thus, for seven weeks, the bourgeois governments remained isolated from the masses, unprotected by reformist ministers.
 Nor did the conduct of the republicans enhance their prestige.
 The more cowardly functionaries fled to Paris.
 The CNT Solidaridad Obrera published day after day a ‘Gallery of Illustrious Men’, of republicans who had fled.
 The government had in its possession one of the largest gold reserves outside those of the big imperialist powers – over six hundred millions in dollars – yet made no effort during those first two months to purchase arms abroad.
-It praised France’s attempts to organize ‘non-intervention’.
-It cried out against the workers’ seizure of the factories and organization of war production.
+It praised France’s attempts to organise ‘non-intervention’.
+It cried out against the workers’ seizure of the factories and organisation of war production.
 It denounced the district committees and worker-patrols which were cleansing the rearguard of reactionaries.

 The Catalan-bourgeois regime, led by the astute Companys (he had once been a lawyer for the CNT and had a keen knowledge of the workers’ movement), riding a revolutionary upsurge far more intense than that in Madrid, behaved much more cleverly than Azaña-Giral.
 In the first red weeks it sanctioned without question all steps taken by the workers.
 But it was even more isolated in Barcelona than was the Madrid cabinet.